tidepool-org/development/README.md

 # Initial Setup

 **IMPORTANT NOTE:** You must run the [k8s-stable](https://github.com/tidepool-org/development/tree/k8s-stable) branch of this repo.
-The default `develop` branch is subject to changes at any moment and it’s not always possible to keep the local enviroment config up to date.
+The default `master` branch is subject to changes at any moment and it’s not always possible to keep the local enviroment config up to date.
 The `k8s-stable` branch will always be the latest functioning local development enviroment.

 It's easy to get up and running quickly as long as you know a bit about your computer and your way around a terminal window.